 Here you will find the information you need to administer your MERS Health Care Savings Program.

-MERS’ legal counsel has determined that the Health Care Savings Program may qualify as minimum essential coverage (MEC) under the Affordable Care Act (ACA) and therefore should be reported to the IRS using forms 1094-B and 1095-B. Only those participants who have access to their account for qualified medical expense reimbursements – generally this refers to retired participants or their beneficiaries with an account balance – need to be reported using these forms.
+MERS’ legal counsel has determined that the Health Care Savings Program may qualify as minimum essential coverage (MEC) under the Affordable Care Act (ACA) and therefore should be reported to the IRS using forms 1094-B and 1095-B. Only those participants who have access to their account for qualified medical expense reimbursements – generally this refers to terminated participants or their beneficiaries with an account balance – need to be reported using these forms.

 What does this mean for you?